I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 I think, you know, Thompson comes pretty close, but he's not doing as well as he should.

-But but if you if you take it in in total, um I think there's some disillusionment there.
+But if you take it in toto, I think there's some disillusionment there.

 I do like Huckabee's for the fair tax.

-But the the the the point the point on Thompson is he did he did uh support that and he said it was a mistake.
+But the point on Thompson is he did support that, and he said it was a mistake.

-He now says, look, he would he would simply have unlimited unlimited donations, but immediate disclosure, maybe on the internet or someplace like that, which is precisely the way to go, because if you believe in the First Amendment, you can't support McCain Feingold.
+He now says, look, he would simply have unlimited donations, but immediate disclosure, maybe on the internet or someplace like that, which is precisely the way to go, because if you believe in the First Amendment, you can't support McCain fine gold.

 And it's given us George Soros and the 527s anyway.

-But that you still you're talking about exactly what I'm talking about.
+But you're talking about exactly what I'm talking about.

-Uh uh does there is there a candidate there that really excites you.
+Is there a candidate there that really excites you?

-One that excites me is uh, and it was partly because of the previous calls ago, is this uh fair tax and flat tax.
+One that excites me is, and it was partly because of previous calls ago, is this fair tax and flat tax.

-I love Huckabee because he is all federal.
+And I love Huckabee because he is federalism.

-No, he believes that states should do the controlling of taxation, more so among and within states.
+No, he believes that states should do the controlling of taxation more so within states.

-Really, how does he feel how does he feel about a uh a ban on smoking nationwide?
+Really, how does he feel about a ban on smoking nationwide?

 He's in favor of a federal ban on smoking.